anna-m-b/virtual-pet/README.md

-# Virtual Pet - Coming Soon
+# Virtual Pet -  a JavaScript project

 At bootcamp, we are learning about **OOP** in JavaScript.
 To help us grasp these concepts our task is to build a **virtual pet**.
 I'm feeling nostalgic for my old tamagotchi now.